stashgg/mcp-linear/README.md

   Make sure your global Yarn bin directory is in your PATH (`yarn global bin`)
 - **API key issues:**
   Make sure you've set `LINEAR_API_KEY` in your environment
+- **Submodule issues:**
+  Run `git submodule update --init --recursive` to ensure submodules are properly initialized

 ## Development

-- Make changes in `tools/mcp-linear`
+- Make changes in the mcp-linear directory
 - Add tests for new functionality
 - Update this README if needed